18F/handbook/docs/06-project-management/pm-role.md

 * During a sprint demo, the PM's major role is as facilitator.
 * Always give your team preparation time for the demo - they need to remember the tickets they worked on and refresh themselves on what to present.
 * The PM should always start the meeting; explaining the agenda, its purpose, the timebox, and any processes the team should follow.
 * The PM should be taking notes as team members demos their work.
-Notes should include include things like questions and answers on a task demoed, work that is incomplete or not functioning, and any outstanding work needed to complete a task.
+Notes should include things like questions and answers on a task demoed, work that is incomplete or not functioning, and any outstanding work needed to complete a task.
 * The PM should document these notes somewhere the team can reference them.
 Suggestion: add the notes for each task to the ticket itself and call attention to the responsible team member.
 * The PM could also consider adding a comment to a ticket that was demoed but had no questions or changes.
 Suggestion: indicate the date the ticket was demoed and that it was approved with no revisions necessary.
 * The PM should help the team members understand the changes that need to happen based on the feedback from the demo.